galenwp/urbit.org/content/understanding-urbit/people-history.md

 **2014**

-Tlon is founded to help support Urbit development (and is < 8 people for the next four years).
+Tlon is fully up and running to help support Urbit development (and is < 8 people for the next four years).

 **2015**